asciinema/asciinema/CONTRIBUTING.md

 can simply open a separate issue for a discussion or join #asciinema IRC channel on Libera.Chat.

-## Asking for help

-GitHub issue tracker is not a support forum.

-If you need help then either join #asciinema IRC channel on Libera.Chat or drop us an email at <support@asciinema.org>.

 ## Reporting security issues

-If you found a security issue in asciinema please contact us at support@asciinema.org.
+If you found a security issue in asciinema please contact us at admin@asciinema.org.
 For the benefit of all asciinema users please **do not** publish details of the vulnerability in a GitHub issue.

-The PGP key below (1eb33a8760dec34b) can be used when sending encrypted email to or verifying responses from support@asciinema.org.
+The PGP key below (1eb33a8760dec34b) can be used when sending encrypted email to or verifying responses from admin@asciinema.org.

 ```Public Key
 -----BEGIN PGP PUBLIC KEY BLOCK-----